-Activities : Birding, Child-Friendly, Culture, Diving, Hiking, Kayaking, Triple/Quad Cabins
+Activities : Birding, Child-Friendly, Culture, Diving, Hiking, Kayaking, Photography, Triple/Quad Cabins

-In the morning, sail along the ragged and glaciated Volquart Boons Coast.
-If possible, Zodiac cruise along one of the glacier fronts and land near Måne Glacier or Vikingebugt.
-Later, land at Danmarks ø to see the remains of an Inuit settlement abandoned around 200 years ago.
-The circular ‘tent rings’ of stones indicate the summer houses, while the winter houses can be seen closer to a small cape.
-The sites are well preserved, allowing entrances, grave sites and even bear-proof meat caches to be identified.
-In the evening, continue sailing through the beautiful fjords to the west, dappled with icebergs.
+Today you reach Scoresbysund, sailing along the glaciated Volquart Boons Kyst.
+You may also enjoy a Zodiac cruise along one of the glacier fronts, along with a visit to the basalt columns and ice formations of Vikingebugt.
+The afternoon goal is to visit Danmark Island, where you'll find the remains of an Inuit settlement abandoned around 200 years ago.
+The circular stone tent rings indicate summer houses, while winter houses can be seen closer to a small cape.
+The sites are well preserved, with easily identifiable entrances, bear-proof meat caches, and grave sites.
+In the evening you continue sailing the berg-crowded fjords to the west.

 Mandatory Travel Insurance:

-Polar cruise kayaking is an amazing way to slip into the white and blue beauty of the quiet oceans around you.
+Space is limited; must be pre-booked prior to departure.
+Polar cruise kayaking is an amazing way to slip into the white and blue beauty of the quiet ocean around you.
 Kayaking excursions are limited to 14 passengers.
-Participants will have up to four scheduled kayaking sessions during the expedition.
 Kayaking groups will be accompanied by two guides, one leading in a kayak and one trailing nearby in a Zodiac.
 Kayaking is subject to weather and prevailing ice conditions.
 Basic kayaking experience is required and physical fitness is essential.
-Kayaks, neoprene wet suits, booties and gloves are provided.
+Single seat and double seat kayaks, neoprene wet suits, and life vests are provided.
 Space is limited; request at time of booking.
 Please contact ExpeditionTrips for details.

-Any airfare, whether on scheduled or charter flights; accommodation in Iceland; pre- and post-land arrangements; passport and visa expenses; government arrival and departure taxes; meals ashore; travel insurance; excess baggage charges and all items of a personal nature such as laundry, bar, beverage charges and telecommunication charges; and the customary gratuity at the end of the voyages for stewards and other service personnel; fuel surcharge may apply.
+Any airfare, whether on scheduled or charter flights; pre- and post-land arrangements; round-trip transfer Akureyri/Vonarstraeti (6 hours; must be pre-booked - see Additional Costs); passport and visa expenses; government arrival and departure taxes; meals ashore; travel insurance, including medical, accident, and repatriation/evacuation insurance (required); baggage, cancellation and personal insurance (strongly recommended); excess baggage charges and all items of a personal nature such as laundry, bar, beverage charges, and telecommunication charges; and customary gratuity at the end of the voyage for stewards and other service personnel; fuel surcharge may apply.